 Psalm 23 Explained Verse by Verse

 The LORD is my shepherd; I shall not want.
-He maketh me to lie down in green pastures: he leadeth me beside the still waters.
+He maketh me to lie down in green pastures: he leadeth me beside quiet waters.
 He restoreth my soul: he leadeth me in the paths of righteousness for his name’s sake.
 Yea, though I walk through the valley of the shadow of death, I will fear no evil: for thou art with me; thy rod and thy staff they comfort me Thou preparest a table before me in the presence of mine enemies: thou anointest my head with oil; my cup runneth over.
 Surely goodness and mercy shall follow me all the days of my life: and I will dwell in the house of the LORD forever.
 Psalm 23 KJV

 The Lord is my Shepherd – A Powerful Declaration of Faith

 David did not call God a deliverer or a king, he was specific with the word Shepherd.
 This is because he had come to understand that the Shepherd was everything to the sheep.
 He also knew that God would care for him just like a shepherd will care for his sheep.
 Are you resting in God’s care?

 The Lord is my Shepherd – An Assurance of My God-Given Identity